AaronFlower/docker-images/alpine-valgrind/readme.md

 ## Alpine for Valgrind

-Valgrind always updates behinde the mac os, so we can use docker to run valgrind.
+Valgrind always updates behind the mac os, so we can use docker to run valgrind.

 ## Build